When is Finding Dory on BBC One this Christmas? Review and trailer

 Whereas Dory units out on an against-the-odds mission to retrace the place she’s come from, what she actually discovers is herself.

-All in all, Discovering Dory is precisely what an important sequel must be – like the unique, solely higher.
+All in all, Discovering Dory is precisely what a fantastic sequel ought to be – like the unique, solely higher.

 Discovering Dory is on BBC1 at three.10pm on Christmas Day